 I had never really known anyone who considered themselves to be an alcoholic.
 This is probably one of the reasons that I missed so many blatant signs of my own alcohol abuse.
 Had I known what to look for, I might have been able to ask for help sooner.
 Click here to read more about the signs of alcohol abuse.

 In order to learn how to stop drinking alcohol, I first had to acknowledge the problem.
-I realized that my life was an absolute mess and this was due, in large part, to my drinking.
-Once I was able to reach out, people were able to get me the help I needed.
+I realized that my life was an absolute mess and this was due, in large part, to my drinking (and drug use).
+Once I was able to admit this and ask for help, people were able to get me the help I needed.

 At an alcohol rehab, they also offer a lot of other help.
 You will have a chance to really work on some of the underlying reasons why you started drinking in the first place.
 Many people view drinking as a symptom of your problems.
 Without exploring the real cause of your problems, it will be really difficult to stay sober.